Momentum for Change 2017 Lighthouse Activities

 The UN Climate Change’s 'Momentum for Change' initiative recognises some of the most exciting and innovative global examples of solutions to combat climate change, across businesses, governments, institutions and the public.
 Selected initiatives, called ‘Lighthouse Activities’, demonstrate the unprecedented amount of climate action happening around the world.

 Each year, winning Lighthouse Activities are celebrated at the United Nations Climate Change Conference.
-Ahead of this year’s conference in Bonn on 6-17 November, the 19 winners were announced and introduced by Patricia Espinosa (UN Climate Change Executive Secretary), Christian Flachsland (Assistant Professor of Climate and Energy Governance, Hertie School of Governance) and Lisa Heemann (Secretary General, United Nations Association of Germany) at the Hertie School of Governance.
+Ahead of this year’s conference, taking place in Bonn on 6-17 November, the 19 winners will be announced and introduced by Patricia Espinosa (UN Climate Change Executive Secretary), Christian Flachsland (Assistant Professor of Climate and Energy Governance, Hertie School) and Lisa Heemann (Secretary General, United Nations Association of Germany) at the Hertie School.

 Giulia Houston (Progetto QUID): 'From Waste to Wow'

 QUID is an Italy-based, woman-led, eco-fashion social enterprise that addresses climate change, while responding to gender inequality by providing jobs for disadvantaged female workers.
 This mainly female enterprise (85% of the employees are women) recycles high-quality fabric waste from fashion companies to produce and sell women’s designer clothing collections.
 These collections are sold through partnerships with fashion companies that believe in QUID’s values and feature QUID’s collections in their stores.
 As demand and sales have increased, so too has production, which allows the cooperative to employ an increasing number of female workers every year, while recovering a growing amount of otherwise wasted fabric.
 The increase in fabric that is recycled leads to less textile waste and less energy needed to dispose of that waste.